Crumbs350/Sansui-AU-717-Rebuild/README.md

 * Parts: Run Tabula on audio.sansui.au-517_717_service_manual_en_imp_scan.pdf to pull out values from tables
   * this was a messy export
   * the data was then partially cleaned
+  * honestly you get a better list by manually reviewing the schematic

 ### Transistor Swap Threads
-Note: I did not do significant transistor mods using different case format or change the power transistors.
+I did not do significant transistor mods using different case format or change the power transistors.
+There is a lot of concern in the community about unobtanium parts if yours are bad, this content provided if you intend to investigate modern updates and avoid the perilious second-hand market full of fake parts.
+Some links refer to *trustworthy* sources but these references are often old or the sources are out of supply by now. *If* I had needed to do this I would have likely done the TO-3P format mod.
+Caveat emptor reigns and I am not responsible for damage you do if you follow these threads.

 * [Sansui transistor substitution collection](https://audiokarma.org/forums/index.php?threads/once-more-sansui-transistor-substitutions.583009/)
 * [Sansui AU-717 transistors](https://audiokarma.org/forums/index.php?threads/sansui-au-717-transistors.261681/)